-Once a shopper visits your product page, however, imagery is even more important and can dictate whether a consumer makes a purchase not.
+Once a shopper visits your product page, however, imagery is even more important and can dictate whether a consumer makes a purchase or not.

 While Amazon requires your main product image needs to be on a plain, white background, here are some tips for your other eight product images:

 - Capture your product from different angles.